syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/190_systemd-journal/README.md

     such as RHEL (from RHEL7) and CentOS.
 The systemd-journal() source driver can read the structured name-value format of the journald system service, making it easier to reach the custom fields in the message.
-By default, syslog-ng OSE adds the .journald. prefix to the name of every parsed value.
+By default, {{ site.product.short_name }} adds the .journald. prefix to the name of every parsed value.
 For a list and description of name-value pairs that journald provides, see the documentation of journald for your platform (for example, man systemd.journal-fields).